Hanaeleh Horse Rescue and Advocacy

 We can only help these animals if we receive donations from people like you.
 In doing so, however, we believe we have an obligation to be as transparent as possible.
 The best way to determine if your donating to a reputable horse rescue is to volunteer and witness the rescue in action, but if that’s not possible, these 6 tips will help you do your homework to ensure that your donations are going to a trustworthy organization.

-Please make a donation today to help us save more horses!
+If you can, please consider a donation today to help us save more horses!

-Click Here to Donate:
+Click below to donate:

 PLEASE NOTE: PayPal no longer provides street addresses to us unless you say it’s ok when you donate.
 Hanaeleh’s policy is to never share your info with anyone.
 It’s also our policy to send handwritten Thank You Notes to all our donors, including YOU!
 Please provide your street address when donating.